 Do I have to ride the attraction at the exact return time listed?

 No. Return times are valid until they are redeemed or the park closes.
-If you no longer wish to ride, inform a cast member at an information kiosk.
+If you no longer wish to ride, inform a cast member at a Guest Relations kiosk.

 What if we have to leave the line due to disability?

 If you have to leave a line, talk to the nearest cast member or Guest Relations kiosk in the park.